Abel Suárez

-Abel Miguel Suárez Torres (born 11 April 1991) is a Spanish footballer who plays for CD Ebro as a central midfielder.
+Abel Miguel Suárez Torres (born 11 April 1991) is a Spanish footballer who plays for Herbania as a central midfielder.

 Club career

 Born in Puerto del Rosario, Province of Las Palmas, Suárez finished his development with local CD Tenerife, and made his senior debut with the reserves in the 2010–11 season in the Tercera División.
-On 4 June 2011 he appeared in his first professional match with the Canary Islands club, starting in a 0–1 home loss against UD Las Palmas in the Segunda División.
+On 4 June 2011 he appeared in his first professional match with the Canary Islands club, starting in a 0–1 Segunda División home loss against UD Las Palmas.

 On 15 January 2013, Suárez was loaned to Segunda División B side CD Guijuelo.
-On 20 August, he signed with fellow league team SD Noja also on loan.
+On 20 August, he joined SD Noja of the same league also on loan.

 Suárez subsequently served another temporary deal at CD Leganés, being promoted to the second division.
 On 8 August 2014, he signed a new two-year contract with Tenerife and was loaned to La Roda CF for the season.

 On 18 June 2015, Suárez was definitely included in Tenerife's first team in division two.
-After playing only six matches during the first half of the campaign, he terminated his contract on 26 January 2016 and signed for Liga I club ACS Poli Timișoara just hours later.
+After playing only six matches during the first half of the campaign, he terminated his contract on 26 January 2016 and moved to Liga I club ACS Poli Timișoara just hours later.

-Suárez returned to his home country on 23 June 2016, signing for Pontevedra CF of the third tier.
-He continued to compete at that level in the following years, representing in quick succession Burgos CF, Racing de Ferrol and Real Balompédica Linense.
+Suárez returned to his home country on 23 June 2016, signing for third-tier Pontevedra CF. He continued to compete at that level the following years, representing in quick succession Burgos CF, Racing de Ferrol and Real Balompédica Linense.

 On 7 January 2019, Suárez joined FC Honka of the Finnish Veikkausliiga.